SharmaVinay/Assessment_Test/README.md

 # Assessment_Test
 Technical Assessment from Xebia

-1. open floder Assessment_Xebia
+1. Open floder Assessment_Xebia
-2. open Assessment_Xebia.xcworkspace
+2. Open Assessment_Xebia.xcworkspace
-3 app open with Xcode click on chosse device part and then click on build and run
+3. App open with Xcode click on chosse device part and then click on build and run